 Aside from the e-Verito, Mahindra also introduced the e2oPlus which is another all-electric sedan.

-Back to the chart, Mahindra’s utility vehicles made up the bulk of the total passenger vehicle volume, notably at nearly 100% as of FY22 2Q.
+That said, Mahindra’s utility vehicles made up the bulk of the total passenger vehicle volume, notably at nearly 100% as of FY23 3Q.

 Commercial Vehicle Sales Breakdown